 As such, the brand added key features like notification responses, NFC payments, and other features that meet the fitness wearable formula.
 You don’t have to take it off when you’re in the gym or in your home gym doing weight training.

-Aside from tracking gym sessions, it also tracks bike rides, runs, and swims.
+We have found from using this product that, aside from tracking gym sessions, it also tracks bike rides, runs, and swims.
 Plus, its design is eye-catching.
 It has a brushed stainless-steel bezel with a black screen.
 It is comfy to wear as well.

 Now, moving on to its practical features for weightlifting and other activities.
 It is laden with sensors so it can track any fitness tracking task you need.
 It has GLONASS, GPS, thermometer, accelerometer, barometric altimeter, compass, and an optical heart-rate sensor.